Providers challenge abortion bans in Oklahoma Supreme Court

 Joining Planned Parenthood Great Plains in bringing the lawsuit Friday were the Center for Reproductive Rights, Planned Parenthood Federation of America, Blake Patton on behalf of the Oklahoma Call for Reproductive Justice, Tulsa Women’s Reproductive Clinic and its owner Dr. Alan Braid, Planned Parenthood of Arkansas and Eastern Oklahoma, and Dechert LLP.

-A spokeswoman for O’Connor said the AG's Office would not comment on active litigation.
+A spokeswoman for O’Connor said the Attorney General's Office would not comment on active litigation.

 “However, our office will defend current laws and the laws recently passed by the Legislature as we have always done,” spokeswoman Rachel Roberts said.